Russia-Ukraine War: What to know on Russia's war in Ukraine

 WHAT ELSE IS HAPPENING ON THE GROUND?

-Russian forces launched hundreds of missiles and artillery attacks across the country, including dropping powerful bombs on residential areas of Chernihiv, a city north of the capital of Kyiv, Ukrainian officials said.
-But a mileslong Russian armored column threatening the capital was still stalled outside Kyiv.
+Russian forces launched hundreds of missiles and artillery attacks across the country, including powerful bombs dropped on residential areas of Chernihiv, a city north of the capital of Kyiv, Ukrainian officials said.
+But a miles-long Russian armored column threatening the capital remained stalled outside Kyiv.

-Ukrainian President Volodymyr Zelenskyy said Ukrainian forces were holding key cities in the central and southeastern part of the country, while the Russians were trying to block and keep encircled Kharkiv, Mykolaiv, Chernihiv and Sumy.
+Sunday evening, heavy shelling also came to Mykolaiv in the south and Kharkiv, the country’s second-largest city.
+Efforts to evacuate residents from the Kyiv suburbs of Bucha, Hostomel and Irpin on Sunday were mostly unsuccessful.

+A senior American defense official said Sunday the U.S. believes that about 95% of the Russian forces that had been arrayed around Ukraine are now inside the country.
+Ukrainian air and missile defenses remain effective and in use, and the Ukrainian military continues to fly aircraft and to employ air defense assets, the official said.

-Ukrainian forces were defending Odesa, Ukraine’s biggest port city, from Russian ships, Ukrainian presidential adviser Oleksiy Arestovich said.
+Ukrainian forces were also defending Odesa, Ukraine’s largest port city, from Russian ships, Ukrainian presidential adviser Oleksiy Arestovich said.

-Russian troops took control of the southern port city of Kherson last week.
-Although they have encircled Kharkiv, Mykolaiv, Chernihiv and Sumy, Ukrainian forces have managed to keep control of key cities in central and southeastern Ukraine, Zelenskyy said
+The Russian Defense Ministry on Sunday announced plans to strike Ukraine’s military-industrial complex, and it alleged that Ukrainian forces were plotting to blow up an experimental nuclear reactor in Kharkiv and to blame it on Russia.
+The ministry offered no evidence to back its claims, which could not be independently verified.

 DIRECTLY WITNESSED OR CONFIRMED BY THE ASSOCIATED PRESS

+Onlookers in Chernihiv cheered as a Russian military plane fell from the sky and crashed, according to video released by the Ukrainian government.
+In Kherson, hundreds of protesters waved blue and yellow Ukrainian flags and shouted, “Go home.”

-In Mariupol, Associate Press journalists witnessed doctors make unsuccessful attempts to save the lives of wounded children, pharmacies ran bare and hundreds of thousands of people faced food and water shortages in freezing weather.
+In Mariupol, Associated Press journalists saw doctors make futile attempts to save wounded children.
+Pharmacies ran bare and hundreds of thousands of people faced food and water shortages in freezing weather.

 In Irpin, near Kyiv, a sea of people on foot and even in wheelbarrows trudged over the remains of a destroyed bridge to cross a river and leave the city.
 Assisted by Ukrainian soldiers, they lugged pets, infants, purses and flimsy bags stuffed with minimal possessions.
 Some of the weak and elderly were carried along the path in blankets and carts.